edumoon92/devops/70-appium/README.md

  - using different browser and operating system configurations.
  - enables developers to speed up their testing process and reduce the time it takes to get feedback on their code changes.

+## Use Case
-### Appium and Robot Framework can automate mobile application testing
+ - Appium and Robot Framework can automate mobile application testing
-### Docker Compose and Selenium Grid can help developers manage and scale their testing infrastructure.
+ - Docker Compose and Selenium Grid can help developers manage and scale their testing infrastructure.
-### developers can use Docker Compose to define a multi-container environment that includes an Appium server and a Selenium Grid
+ - developers can use Docker Compose to define a multi-container environment that includes an Appium server and a Selenium Grid
-### used by Robot Framework to run tests in parallel across multiple devices and browsers.
+ - used by Robot Framework to run tests in parallel across multiple devices and browsers.